Therapy for Moms & Caregivers in North Carolina and Maryland

 I get it.

-Across all of my work, I integrate EMDR, parts work, and attachment-based parenting support to help clients process trauma, develop self-compassion, and create more connected relationships—with themselves and the people they love.
-My practice is neurodiversity-affirming, and I bring my lived experience with ADHD into the room in ways that foster attunement and trust.
+Across my practice, I integrate EMDR, parts work, and attachment-based therapy to support trauma healing, nervous system regulation, and more connected relationships.
+My work is neurodiversity-affirming, and I bring lived experience with ADHD into the room to support insight, clarity, and trust.

 Featured In